Fourier decay of absolutely and H\"older continuous functions with infinitely or finitely many oscillations: Known results on smoothness and Fourier decay

 Functions which are both H\"older continuous and of bounded variation do indeed have quicker decay of Fourier coefficients in the sense of summability.

 \begin{lemma} Suppose that $f \in BV[0,T] \cap C_\mu[0,T]$ with $0 < \mu < 1$ and $f$ is $T$-periodic.
-Then $c_k(f) \in l^1(\Z)$. \end{lemma} \begin{proof} \cite[pp. 59 -- 60]{Serov}, \cite[p.
+Then $c_k(f) \in l^1(\Z)$. \end{lemma} \begin{proof} \cite[pp. 57]{Serov}, \cite[p.
 44]{Pinsky}. \end{proof}

-Nevertheless, we can rule out these functions from our considerations via a counterexample, which is H\"older continuous and of bounded variation but its Fourier coefficients decay only like $c_k(f) \in O(1/|k|)$.
+Nevertheless, we can rule out these functions from our considerations via a counterexample, which is H\"older continuous and of bounded variation but its Fourier coefficients decay only like $c_k(f) = O(1/|k|)$.
 This is the Cantor-Lebesgue function, another famous function with fractal properties.

 \begin{example} The \textit{Cantor-Lebesgue function} is a continuous and increasing function defined on the interval $[0,1]$.
-The construction uses the fractal Cantor set, and is described for example in \cite[pp. 334 - 335]{Kolmogorov} and \cite[pp. 194 - 196]{Zygmund1}.
+The construction uses the fractal Cantor set, and is described for example in \cite[pp. 334 -- 335]{Kolmogorov} and \cite[pp. 194 -- 196]{Zygmund1}.
 Zygmund presents the theory for a more general class of functions, Kolmogorov for the classic case where the Cantor set is constructed by always removing the middle thirds of the intervals at each step.
 The Cantor-Lebesgue function can then be thought of as the cumulative distribution of the Cantor set.

 The derivative of this function is 0 almost everywhere although its values increase continuously from 0 to 1.
 Hence it is not absolutely continuous.
-It is of bounded variation and the classic case (now denoted by $f$) is also in $C_\mu[0,1]$ with $\mu = \ln(2)/\ln(3)$, which by Lemma \ref{lemma:BVandHolder} means that the Fourier coefficients of the periodic function $f^* = f(t) - t$ are in $l^1(\Z)$.
-Nevertheless, the decay rate of $c_k(f^*)$ is only $O(1/|k|)$ \cite[pp. 196 - 197]{Zygmund1}. \end{example}
+It is of bounded variation and the classic case (now denoted by $f$) is also in $C_\mu[0,1]$ with $\mu = \ln(2)/\ln(3)$, which by Lemma \ref{lemma:BVandHolder} means that the Fourier coefficients of the periodic function $f^*(t) = f(t) - t$ are in $l^1(\Z)$.
+Nevertheless, the decay rate of $c_k(f^*)$ is only $O(1/|k|)$ \cite[pp. 196 -- 197]{Zygmund1}. \end{example}

-Thus, we are left to check the case of functions which are absolutely and H\"older continuous.
-Before proving Theorem \ref{Th1}, let us also state here a result in the other direction from the literature.
-This is a direct consequence of the Riesz-Fischer theorem of the isomorphism between square summable Fourier coefficients and functions in $L^2(0,T)$.
+Thus, we are left to check the case of functions which are in $AC[0,T] \cap C_\mu[0,T]$.
+Before proving Theorem \ref{Th1}, let us also state here some results in the other direction from the literature regarding absolute continuity.
+The first one is a direct consequence of the Riesz-Fischer theorem of the isomorphism between square summable Fourier coefficients and functions in $L^2(0,T)$.